 Another potential path forward might be to sign up for some kind of a coding bootcamp, of which there are many across the country.
 These are highly condensed courses that are designed to educate participants on a subject very quickly (often between 12 to 40 weeks, though there are some that might be as short as a weekend).

 Because bootcamps are completed in such a short window of time, they can be an effective way of learning something rapidly.
 For example, someone with no coding background who attends an introductory bootcamp might walk away understanding how to write basic code.
-On the other hand, someone with a more developed foundation might sign up for a very tactical bootcamp that teaches them a new skill.
+On the other hand, someone with a more developed foundation might sign up for a very tactical bootcamp that teaches them a new skill in great detail.

-“Attending a bootcamp may not change the kinds of projects that you can work on or the kinds of jobs you’ll be qualified for,” says Derbinsky.
+While an effective way of improving your skill in certain situations, “attending a bootcamp may not change the kinds of projects that you can work on or the kinds of jobs you’ll be qualified for,” Derbinsky says.

 3. Practice, practice, practice.

-Once you know the basics of how to code, the only way to improve your coding skills is simply to practice.
+Once you know the basics of how to code, one of the best ways to improve your coding and programming skills is simply to practice.
 Putting your knowledge to use and challenging yourself can force you to grow in substantial ways that won’t happen from reading books or attending lectures.
 If you want to code better, then you have to spend time coding.

 If your ultimate motivation is to advance your career—by either breaking into your first computer science role or moving up the industry ranks—then undertaking a formal education is likely the best way to achieve your goals.

-“Earning a degree is one of the most effective ways of learning how to code and put that code to use,” says Derbinsky.
+“Earning a degree is one of the most effective ways of learning how to code and put that code to use,” Derbinsky says.
 “Sure, you could learn how to do it on your own.
 But you’ll learn and advance your skills so much faster through the structured format of a degree program.”